The Authentic Capital of Central Oregon

 As a community, we are united in our efforts to grow and diversify Crook County’s economic base, ensuring long-term economic vitality, and providing residents with family-wage jobs.
 When you visit Prineville and surrounding areas in Crook County, you’ll discover the heritage of a frontier town, the ideals of the area’s family focus, and the pride of a community dedicated to progress.

-- Access to Regional Workforce – close to geographic center of region
+- Access to Regional Workforce – Close to the geographic center of the region.

-- Access to State Highway System – Direct connections to border states
+- Access to State Highway System – Direct transportation connections to border states and newly paved commercial trucking routes.

-- Access to Multi-Modal Freight – Prineville owns and operates one of the few city-owned railroads in the country with access to two class 1 railroads.
-(BNSF and UP)
+- Access to Multi-Modal Freight – Prineville owns and operates one of the few city-owned railroads in the country with access to two class 1 railroads (Burlington Northern Santa Fe & Union Pacific).

-- Incentive Programs for Growing and Relocating Businesses – Tax abatement, fast-track permitting and fee reductions, workforce training
+- Incentive Programs for Growing and Relocating Businesses – Tax abatement, workforce training, low-cost industrial land, fast-track permitting, and fee reductions.

 - Favorable Business Costs – Competitive power, lease, wage, and tax rates

-- Recent Investments in Education & Healthcare – Career and Technical Training in Manufacturing at Crook County High School, Newly Constructed COCC/OSU Open Campus, St. Charles Prineville
+- Recent Investments in Education & Healthcare – Career and technical training in manufacturing at Crook County High School, newly constructed Central Oregon Community College/Oregon State University Open Campus and new easily accessible St. Charles Health System facility.

 Prineville/Crook County Manager